 - Is the location under an active airway corridor or other flightpath?
 Look for airports close by and see if the location is likely to be on a circuit or flightpath for any of the runways.
 General Aviation activity can seriously ruin your day if you are trying to film a period drama.

 Upon arriving at the location, note the following:

 - Prevailing Weather conditions at time of survey.

-For the first 30 seconds after arriving, stand in a spot near the intended shooting location and ask any other people there to be as quiet as possible.
+For the first 30 seconds after arriving, stand in a spot near the intended shooting location and ask any other people there to be as quiet as possible, if you need to take you equipment or storage it check out the Tiger Containers for shipping anywhere you like.
 Listen carefully to the background noise that you are hearing and simply free-write anything you think you can hear… For example, you might find that you hear one or more of the following:

 - Traffic noise – Trucks with Engine Brakes, Cars, Aircraft, Trains, Ship Foghorns